What is an Executor?

 Taking action – the need for specialist solicitor

-If you believe you could have a reasonable claim against the trustee or executor, it is really important to speak to a solicitor who specialises in the sort of contested wills and probate claims.
-The legal and evidential issues involved are often complex – and you really need someone with the right expertise.
+If you believe you could have a reasonable claim against the trustee or executor, it is really important to speak to a specialist contested probate and disputed wills solicitor.
+The legal and evidential issues involved making or defending these kind of claims are often complex – and you really need someone with the right expertise.
 Our team have that experience.

 How we can help